wpdevup/tap-chat/readme.txt

 = Will it slow down my site? =
 No. It loads a tiny CSS/JS (~5KB total) with no external dependencies.

-= What's the difference between Modern and Simple bubble styles? =

-**Modern Style:**
-- Full-featured with avatar, name, and online indicator
-- Rich animations and hover effects
-- Perfect for personalized customer experience
-- Ideal for building trust with team photos

-**Simple Style:**
-- Minimal, clean design
-- Lightweight and fast
-- Professional appearance
-- Great for modern, minimalist websites

-= Which bubble style should I choose? =
-Choose **Modern** if you want to showcase your team and build personal connections.
-Choose **Simple** if you prefer a clean, distraction-free design that matches minimal aesthetics.

-= Can I switch between bubble styles? =
-Yes!
-You can change the style anytime from Settings → Tap Chat → Welcome Bubble.
-Your settings will be preserved when switching styles.

 = How do I set up the welcome bubble? =
 Go to Settings → Tap Chat → Welcome Bubble.
-Enable it, choose your style (Modern or Simple), enter your message, and optionally add name/avatar for Modern style.
+Enable it, enter your message, name, and optionally add an avatar URL.
 Set the delay and save.

 = What's the optimal delay for the welcome bubble? = 3-5 seconds works best for most sites.
 It gives users time to look around before engaging them.